 Regional Recovery Conference

-The Regional Disaster Preparedness Organization (RDPO) is hosting a 2-day, invitation-only Regional Disaster Recovery Conference.
-The conference will take place February 12-13, 2019.
-It will provide attendees an opportunity to:
+The Regional Disaster Preparedness Organization (RDPO) hosted a 2-day, Regional Disaster Recovery Conference in March of 2019.
+Attendees:

 Equity and social justice

 An equitable post-disaster recovery means that every stakeholder gets a chance to participate and benefit from recovery processes.
 It acknowledges that inequities and vulnerabilities that exist before a disaster may be exacerbated after a disaster.
 It requires careful and deliberate planning that engages the whole community.

 These issues of equity intersect and interconnect with each of the Recovery Support Functions, from rebuilding housing, transportation, and economic systems to restoring social connections, neighborhoods, and communities.

 Equity has been a critical focus of recovery from Hurricane Maria in Puerto Rico and recovery from other recent disasters throughout the United States.
 Research has demonstrated that the effects of disasters, as well as the recovery process, has historically exacerbated the effects of social vulnerability and wealth inequality.

 Can we move towards an equitable recovery process?

 On September 20, 2017, Hurricane Maria made landfall on Puerto Rico as a Category 4 storm causing widespread devastation.
 Damage to the island included extensive flooding, extended blackout, and an island-wide infrastructure damage.
 Moreover, the storm has been estimated to have caused up to 2,975 deaths.